 Vipassana Meditation has the simple, yet difficult goal of letting the mind release itself from its thoughts and internal dialogue long enough to receive and accept the truth as it is, not as we are.

 There are many different types and forms of meditation.
-Many of them reside, in some form or another, as part of a spiritual or religious practice.
+Many of them reside, in some way or another, as part of a spiritual or religious practice.
 Others have little or no relation to a religious practices but focus on mindfulness.
 Styles can be focused on relaxation or pleasant experiences.
 They can also be focused on deeply profound enjoyable experiences (Jhana).
 However, Vipassana Meditation is the vehicle for gaining insight to see things, including ourselves, as they are.
-There are six basic types of mediation and they are:
+There are six basic types of mediation, and they are:

 Concentration: The idea behind a concentration practice is to focus the mind on one thing thereby reducing the amount of natural internal scattered chatter of thoughts and noises the mind creates.
 In a concentrative focus, over time, the mind sort of gives up and releases itself from the internal chatter allowing clarity to arrive.
 Items used in concentration practice include: Counting, Mantras (TM), Visual cues (image or object like a candle), and Sound cues.

 Meditations of Motion: Motion can also be used to assist in freeing the mind of its everyday chatter and noise.
 Types of motion meditations include: Tai Chi, Qi Gong, and Chi Neng.
 Often during formal retreats, Walking and Eating mediations are introduced to bring a deeper awareness to everyday activities.
 There are branches of Yoga that include meditation as part of its practice.

 Guided Meditations: Guided meditations are used to transport the meditator through a “story.”
 Often this story can create a sense of peace, well-being, and relaxation.
 Guided “Loving Kindness” meditations are often used to assist the meditator in being kind to oneself and others.
 Guided meditations can also be used to assist in healing.